 The monument is comprised of a column on a large pedestal.
 The column stands 40 meters and is topped with a 24-foot tall bronze statue of Columbus.

-When you get back to the ground, your day may be over.
+When you get back to the ground, your day in Barcelona may be over.
 If you’ve still got time to explore, head down to the port area.
 You’re already right next to the port authority and harbour, which is lined with more cafes, bars, and clubs to keep you busy through the night.

 PRO TIP: Want to end your night with a little excitement?
 Dazzle your tastebuds and all your senses on the Barcelona Tapas Evening Tour and Flamenco Show!
 The excursion includes a 4-hour walking through through Las Ramblas, tapas tasting, and a flamenco theatre show.